ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Client with error `reportTooEarly`.
 In this situation, the Client MAY re-upload the report later on.

-If the Leader's input share contains an unrecognized report extension, then the Leader MAY abort the upload request with error "unsupportedExtension."
+If the report contains an unrecognized public report extension, or if the Leader's input share contains an unrecognized private report extension, then the Leader MAY abort the upload request with error "unsupportedExtension."
 If the Leader does abort for this reason, it MAY indicate the unsupported extensions in the resulting problem document via an extension member ({{Section 3.2 of